-Before we get into the process of account reconciliation, let’s back up and think about the who, what, and when of reconciliations.
+Before we get into the account reconciliation process, let’s back up and think about the who, what, and when of the reconciliation workflow.

 Who: The best person is someone who’s familiar with the kinds of transactions that flow through an account, but not the one who records those transactions.
 Besides the internal control aspect of segregating the duties of recording and reconciling, a fresh set of eyes is the best way to find mistakes.
 However, in very small organizations, that might not be possible.

 What: In general, any balance sheet account with a material balance should be reconciled regularly.
-Tools like AutoRec make reconciliation easy enough that every single account can be reconciled in a snap — and some of that can be done automatically.
+Account reconciliation software like AutoRec makes reconciliation easy enough that every single account can be reconciled in a snap — and some of that can be done automatically.
 But at the very least, cash, bank loan, and credit card accounts should be reconciled regularly.
 Companies with multiple entities will need to reconcile intercompany transactions as part of the consolidation process.

 When: Depending on the transaction volume, reconciliation may need to be done monthly, weekly, or even daily.
 Frequent reconciliations in big accounts makes transaction matching easier and helps keep account balances updated in almost real time.
-Monthly reconciliations should be performed as soon as possible after the close.
+Monthly reconciliations should be performed as soon as possible after the closing date.

 The Four Basic Methods for Account Reconciliation

 Did you know there’s more than one way to reconcile your accounting records?
 The best method depends on the type of account you’re reconciling.
 But for all methods, if you’re not using reconciliation software, the first step will likely be importing account transactions from your ERP or accounting software into an Excel spreadsheet.

 Reconcile to a Bank Statement, Credit Card Statement, or Loan Statement

 This is how the account balances for these kinds of accounts are reconciled.
 Bank reconciliation software can help you make short work of this process.
 The starting point is always the ending point of the last reconciliation.
 Always check to make sure the previous reconciliation still ties out.
 If it doesn’t, you’ll have to go back in time or check the audit trail to find the transaction or transactions that changed.

 Once you have a solid starting point, look at the reconciling items in last period’s ending balances.
 Are there outstanding payments or charges that cleared this month?
 Check those off on both sides.